If it doesn't feel good, don't do it!

 guards, unsuitable clothing, defective equipment,

 insufficient working space and poor lighting.
-The first step in preventing personal

 injury is to familiarize yourself with any new tool before